bobtodd/nlp/README.md

     Storing debug log for failure in /Users/bobtodd/.pip/pip.log

-As it turns out, this error was encountered once before -- [by me][nltk-err][^1]!
+As it turns out, this error was encountered once before -- [by me][nltk-err]!
 So I've tried the solution proposed there, namely going directly to the source file.

     pip install https://pypi.python.org/packages/source/n/nltk/nltk-3.0.0b1.tar.gz